andrew-dsi/andrew-dsi.github.io/_posts/2022-01-26-cnn-fruit-classification.md

 We utilise the *Keras* Deep Learning library for this task.

 We start by creating our pipeline for feeding training & validation images in batches, from our local directory, into the network.
+We investigate & quantify predictive performance epoch by epoch on the validation set, and then also on a held-back test set.

 Our baseline network is simple, but gives us a starting point to refine from.
 This network contains **2 Convolutional Layers**, each with **32 filters** and subsequent **Max Pooling** Layers.
 We have a **single Dense (Fully Connected) layer** following flattening with **32 neurons** followed by our output layer.
 We apply the **relu** activation function on all layers, and use the **adam** optimizer.